Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling

 A few final comments pertain.
 First, one must be aware of the cost of doing a regular HBAC protocol to generate the probability distribution $\boldsymbol{p}^\infty$; this must be repeated $m$ times to successfully generate the pure qubits.
-However, one can also calculate the effect that $\boldsymbol{T}_-$ has on $\boldsymbol{p}^\infty$, which may be negligible even when repeated a number of times, so one may only need to repeat the HBAC protocol a fraction of $m$ times while implementing ICO $m$ times.
-Second, HBAC protocols have recently been shown to potentially benefit from the presence of environmental noise \cite{Farahmandetal2021arxiv}.
+However, one can also calculate the effect that $\boldsymbol{T}_-$ has on $\boldsymbol{p}^\infty$, which may be negligible even when repeated a number of times, so one may only need to repeat the HBAC protocol a fraction of $m$ times while implementing \suggQ{controlled superpositions and postselection} $m$ times. \suggOLD{One may further select the optimal ICO protocol or ICO-inspired protocol whose $\boldsymbol{T}_-$ has the least effect on $\boldsymbol{p}^\infty$ \suggQ{and that requires the lowest value of $m$, such as HBAC+20PS with $m\approx 1$}.} \suggOLD{Second, the HBAC part of the protocol can readily be replaced by the extended HBAC method developed in Ref. \cite{Alhambraetal2019} when it is physically convenient to diagonalize the target system in its energy eigenbasis and to vary the dynamics between the thermal bath and the target system, so the cost of the HBAC portion of our protocol can thereby be diminished.} \suggQ{When those dynamics can be arbitrarily controlled, the system can always trivially be cooled; this is because adding an auxiliary system, performing an arbitrary joint interaction, then ignoring or measuring the arbitrary system allows one to enact an arbitrary quantum channel on a given quantum system to generate any desired state \cite{Wuetal2007} and strongly violates the assumptions of HBAC.
+The HBAC can also be replaced by any other procedure that helps to serially cool a quantum system toward its ground state, including other measurement-based protocols \cite{Eschneretal1995,Nakazatoetal2003,Nakazatoetal2004,Wuetal2004,Roaetal2006,Lietal2011,Machnesetal2012,Xuetal2014,Raoetal2016,Montenegroetal2018,Zhangetal2019,Pueblaetal2020,Yanetal2021,Konaretal2022,YanJing2022}.} \suggOLD{Third}, HBAC protocols have recently been shown to potentially benefit from the presence of environmental noise \cite{Farahmandetal2022}.